go-vela/site/content/tour/environment.md

 All platform variables get injected with a custom `VELA_` prefix pattern.

-The global environment encompasses all stages and steps within the pipeline.
+The global environment encompasses all stages, steps, and services within the pipeline.

 Every stage's environment is isolated to each individual stage and its steps.
 A stage environment variable will overwrite a global environment variable of the same name.